marcoderito/fantasy_football/README.md

 ## Overview

 This project uses evolutionary and swarm intelligence algorithms (Particle Swarm Optimization, Differential Evolution, Evolution Strategies) to optimize fantasy football team selection as an inverse optimization problem.
-Given historical player performance data, the goal is to determine the optimal composition of a fantasy football team that maximizes performance metrics, while respecting constraints such as available budget and player roles.
+Given historical player performance data, the goal is to determine the optimal composition of a fantasy football team.

 In particular, the project provides three alternative optimization methods that can be selected individually by each team manager during the setup phase.
 Managers individually select from three sophisticated optimization algorithms: